$0 International Adoption Navigation Guide — Quick-Start Checklist

 Common Dossier Mistakes

-Submitting the home study without updating it after life changes.
-Job changes, address changes, new household members, or significant financial changes require home study amendments.
-Submitting an outdated home study is grounds for dossier rejection.
+5. Submitting the home study without updating it after life changes.
+Job changes, address changes, new household members, or significant financial changes may require a home-study amendment under the provider and country rules.
+Submitting an outdated home study can delay or jeopardize dossier acceptance.

 Your Agency's Role in Dossier Preparation

-Your Hague-accredited ASP has a legal obligation to assist with dossier preparation.
-In practice, this means they should:
+Your Hague-accredited ASP normally assists with dossier preparation.
+In practice, this means it should:

 If an agency cannot give you a detailed, country-specific dossier checklist within the first few conversations, that is a concerning sign about their program depth.